Mission of GSU Capstone Project

 The CIS Capstone course provides senior undergraduate students with a hands-on opportunity to apply their knowledge and skills to real-world business problems.
 Working in teams, students partner with client organizations to develop IT solutions, gaining valuable experience in both technical and professional skills.
 This course bridges the gap between classroom learning and industry practice, preparing students to transition into professional IT roles.

-• Commit 10 hours per week to project work, including client meetings, development, and documentation.
+• Commit 10 hours per week, including client meetings,development, and documentation

 • Gain experience working in one of four concentrations: